vigiloauth/vigilo/README.md

 ### 4.1.
 Reporting Security Vulnerabilities

-If you have found security vulnerability, please follow our [instructions](./SECURITY.md) on how to properly report it.
+If you have found a security vulnerability, please follow our [instructions](./SECURITY.md) on how to properly report it.

 ### 4.2.
 How to Contribute